ajithpious/ajithpious/README.md

 - 👋 Hi, I’m @ajithpious
-- 🌱 Working on AI/ML Techniques
-- 💞️ Looking to collaborate on Deep learning Projects

 <!---
 ajithpious/ajithpious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.